 Rabbi Aryeh Spero is one of America’s leading conservative thinkers and spokesmen.
 A theologian, he is also a popular and influential political and social commentator.
 He is author of Push Back: Reclaiming Our American Judeo-Christian Spirit.
-His articles have appeared in the Wall Street Journal, Washington Times, National Review, New York Sun, The Federalist, American Spectator, FrontPage Magazine, Human Events Weekly, Newsmax.com, N.Y.
-Daily News, American Thinker, The Stream, TownHall, Policy Review, Atlanta Journal and Constitution, Judaism, Tradition, Midstream, Jewish World Review, the Jewish Press, and elsewhere.
+His articles have appeared in the Wall Street Journal, Washington Times, National Review, New York Sun, The Federalist, RealClearPolitics, Daily Caller, American Spectator, American Thinker, FrontPage Magazine, Human Events Weekly, Newsmax.com, N.Y.
+Daily News, The Stream, TownHall, Policy Review, Atlanta Journal and Constitution, Judaism, Tradition, Midstream, Jewish World Review, the Jewish Press, and elsewhere.
+His work has been covered by Breitbart, IPtv, Israel National News, and other news outlets.
 For over ten years, Rabbi Spero was a columnist for Human Events, and he currently writes a blog for CNS News.

 Rabbi Spero has spoken in front of the National Press Club, the National Women’s Republican Club, CPac, The Faith and Freedom Coalition, David Horowitz’s Freedom Center, Randolph Macon College, assorted campuses, synagogues and churches, and other audiences.
 He has testified in front of the House Judiciary Committee, and has addressed organizations including The Heritage Foundation and the Freedom Coalition.
 The first rabbi to publicly endorse Ronald Reagan, Rabbi Spero is an acclaimed public speaker, inspiring diverse audiences.
 He also has been invited to lecture by departments of economics at various colleges.